 While your surgeon is performing your procedure, your Anesthesia Care Team will be taking care of you.
 You will be monitored carefully throughout the surgery to make sure your breathing, heart rate, and other systems are normal and steady.
 While a nurse anesthetist or anesthesiologist assistant or resident may be involved, a physician anesthesiologist supervises the monitoring and is always readily available in case you experience any complications while under anesthesia.

 After your surgery, the physician anesthesiologist will reverse the anesthesia medications and wake you up.
 You may experience some side effects from the anesthesia, such as nausea, chills, or vomiting, and the Anesthesia Care Team will assess how you feel and give you medications to make you feel better.
 You also will be asked to describe your pain.
 In addition to keeping you safe and comfortable during surgery, physician anesthesiologists are specialists in controlling all types of pain, including postsurgical pain.
 The Anesthesia Care Team will develop a pain management plan to help you feel comfortable as you recover in the hospital and after you return home.

-The Anesthesia Care Team also takes care of patients who are not having major surgery requiring general anesthesia.
+The Anesthesia Care Team also takes care of patients who are not having major surgery that requires general anesthesia.
 For example, if you’re having a baby, the team will meet with you and the doctor who will be delivering the baby to discuss what kind of pain management you want during labor and delivery.
-Physician anesthesiologists also are pain medicine specialists who treat patients suffering from chronic pain, such as headaches and back pain.
+Physician anesthesiologists are also pain medicine specialists who treat patients suffering from chronic pain, such as headaches or back pain.
 Some physician anesthesiologists work with nurses and other medical professionals who specialize in this aspect of anesthesia care.

 – Hunter Jones, patient